jcsmileyjr/BlackJack/README.md

 **React:** JavaScript front-end library for building user interfaces

+**Netlify**: Web developer platform for hosting infrastructure, continuous integration, deployment pipeline with GitHub, and serverless backend services.

+**Airtable** Web developer platform with a spreadsheet-database hybrid that allow users to access to data.

 **Git-Hub:** Web-based version control repository and Internet hosting service

 **Abode XD** A wire-framing tool used to create a mockup/visual of what is to be coded